-INTRODUCTION 1.0
+1.0 INTRODUCTION

-The methodology for NZNG should be read in conjunction with the Operating Guidelines and Principles for NZGS, NZSW, NZOS, NZBL, NZBO, NZBR, NZRR and NZNG.
+The methodology for NZNG should be read in conjunction with the Closing Rate Operating Guidelines and Principles.
 This document is available on the NZFBF website.

 This document has been derived with the objective of ensuring:

 - Where appropriate, the alignment with the IOSCO Principles for Financial Benchmarks. - A transparent Closing Rate process is maintained. - Conformance with global best practice.